16. Environments and evaluation (*)#

 Normally, the local environment would be destroyed, but it is still

-used after the call, so it will not be garbage-collected.
+used after the call.
+Thus, it will not be garbage-collected.

 Example calls: